 We offer specialist support on all financial and welfare issues through our Advice and Counselling Service, which you can access as soon as you have applied for a place at Queen Mary.

 Take a look at our Student Advice Guides which cover ways to finance your degree, including:

 - additional sources of funding

 - money for lone parents.

 Your BSc will be an advantage if you later apply for postgraduate training in the subspecialty of pre-hospital emergency medicine.
 It’s an opportunity to experience this highly stimulating but challenging field and be sure it’s right for you.

 You’ll be able to demonstrate knowledge and practical skills in stabilising very sick and badly injured patients which are also highly relevant to other acute care specialties.

 About the School

-The Institute of Health Science Education is an academic grouping within Barts and The London School of Medicine and Dentistry that focuses primarily on medical education.
+The Institute of Health Science Education is an academic grouping within the Faculty of Medicine and Dentistry that focuses primarily on medical education.

 We are at the cutting edge of education research and faculty development, frequently collaborating with academic and NHS colleagues.
 You’ll learn from our expert staff, who lead on curriculum design, delivery and assessment and provide the best in modern medical training.